jonnonz1/nz-statute-book/acts/public/1999/courts-security-act-1999.md

   (b) specify the term of the contract; and
-  (c) specify each court to which the contract applies; and (d) require the contractor to employ a sufficient number of suitable persons as contracted court security officers; and (e) require the contractor to comply with sections 56(1), 56(2), 58(1), and 58(3) of the State Sector Act 1988 (which relate to personnel and equal employment policies), as if the contractor were the chief executive of a department within the meaning of that Act; and
+  (c) specify each court to which the contract applies; and (d) require the contractor to employ a sufficient number of suitable persons as contracted court security officers; and (e) require the contractor to comply with sections 73 and 74(2) of the Public Service Act 2020 (which relate to personnel and equal employment policies), as if the contractor were the chief executive of a department within the meaning of that Act; and
   (f) require the contractor to ensure that contracted court security officers, when exercising any of the powers and duties in sections 12 to 23 or 26 or 28, comply with—
     (i) this Act and any regulations made under this Act; and (ii) the New Zealand Bill of Rights Act 1990, as if the contractor and the contracted court security officers were employees of the department; and